 Medical Assistant is a special admission program requiring applicants to meet a specific list of criteria.
-Click here to review the checklist and begin the application process.

 “I work nights at a local hospital and I go to school during the day.
 It’s hard sometimes, but I love what I do and I love the Medical Assistant program.”

 The Medical Assistant program at Lake Land College received accreditation status from the Commission on the Accreditation of Allied Health Education Programs (CAAHEP) in March 2021 upon the recommendation of Medical Assisting Education Review Board (MAERB).

 “The accreditation process evaluates multiple categories of the program or institution including curriculum standards, courses and goals, adequate facilities and equipment for training as well as several other aspects.
 By attending an accredited program, you can be sure that you are making a good investment financially and that you can trust the education you are receiving.”